IMAX 4K Laser Projection

 Simply put, what all of this means is, that when you attend a film at IMAX Victoria, you are going to have a movie-going experience like no other.
 An experience designed to transport the viewer to awesome worlds, where senses and emotions are engaged by the sharpest, brightest, clearest and most vivid images accompanied by a whole new level of immersive audio.

-From image, to sound, to comfort IMAX Victoria also plans to install a new seating package to be introduced with the new technology.
+From the image, to sound, to comfort IMAX Victoria also plans to install a new seating package to be introduced to the new technology.

 IMAX Victoria will be the first in BC to showcase this advanced cinema technology and we look forward to wowing you with an experience you won’t soon forget!

-COLOUR: IMAX with laser will allow filmmakers to explore and expand their use of colours.
-This means a wider gamut of colours, and a more vivid, more lifelike image.
-Audiences will get to experience colours that exist in the real world but could never before be shown onscreen.
+COLOR: IMAX with a laser will allow filmmakers to explore and expand their use of colors.
+This means a wider gamut of colors, and a more vivid, more lifelike image.
+Audiences will get to experience colors that exist in the real world but could never before be shown onscreen.

 SOUND: IMAX’s next-generation sound system delivers even greater power and precision.
 The new system has been upgraded to 12 discrete channels plus a seriously beefy sub-bass.
 We’ve built on our existing system by adding new loudspeakers on the ceiling above the audience, as well as additional ones on the side.
 Whether you’re hearing a pin drop or feeling the heart-palpating force of a volcano or a rock concert or a thunderstorm – you’re going to have a new kind of visceral sound experience.